Home

 Elswyth Thane, Kissing Kin (1948), about two Virginia families during World War I; #5 in the Williamsburg novels (#6 and #7 set during World War II).

-Jane Urquhart, The Underpainter (1997), about an American artist whose technique involves painting a scene and adding another layer that obscures it.
+Jane Urquhart, The Underpainter (1997), about an American artist whose technique involves painting a scene and then adding another layer that obscures it.

 Ann Weisgarber, The Personal History of Rachel DuPree (2008), about a black family in South Dakota in 1917.